 With Black Friday coming up, this is the number one thing that I suggest you do right now.

-Gatsby then takes that handle and provides insights on that individual within a split second.
+Gatsby then takes that handle and provides insights into that individual within a split second.
 For example, how many followers they have, their Instagram bio, and they receive a score using certain metrics.
-Basically, we tell you whether they’ve got any influence or not.
+Basically, Gatsby will tell you whether this custom has any influence or not.

-Each of your customers are broken into influencer buckets automatically and it can go even deeper by segmenting them by specific products purchased, ect.
+Each of your customers is broken into influencer buckets automatically and it can go even deeper by segmenting them by specific products purchased, etc.

 You can scale outreach and you can scale rewards because Gatsby automatically tracks when they mentioned you in content.
-It then scores that content for you, saves it and triggers a Klaviyo flow, which thanks them for the mention.
-All that happens automatically.
+It then scores that content for you, saves it, and triggers a

 It puts your influencer marketing strategy on autopilot, which is what we all want to do because the amount of work it takes is one of the major barriers to embracing influencer marketing.